-At this moment we are faced with an interlinked social and environmental crisis that is fundamentally impacted by the built environment.
-COVID-19 has highlighted existing social fractures and the importance of quality home and access to public spaces.
-The way we plan, design, construct, engage with, inhabit, experience, programme and access spaces has significant social consequences and can support greater equality (or perpetuate even entrench inequality).
-Practitioners must be empowered and have the capacity to design for the greater good of communities impacted by their work, and to commit to both social and environmental sustainability.
+Today we all face an interlinked social and environmental crisis that is fundamentally impacted by the built environment.
+The pandemic highlighted existing social fractures and the importance of quality home and access to public spaces.
+The way we plan, design, construct, engage with, inhabit, experience, programme and access spaces have significant social consequences and can support greater equality (or perpetuate even entrench inequality) and resilience.

+Ultimately, this benefits communities but also, we believe that the built environment practitioners that are able to embrace these new capabilities, will inherit the future.
+Practitioners must be empowered and have the capacity to design for the greater good of and to commit to both social and environmental sustainability.